 The CARMA Sensitivity Calculator (aka SCalc) calculates the expected RMS noise for an observation with the CARMA array, given inputs about weather, frequency, array configuration, number of tracks, mosaic pattern, and visibility weighting.
 It should be used when preparing CARMA proposals to estimate the time required to achieve a desired sensitivity.
 The time estimate produced by this program includes overhead; the value in the field Proposal Request Hours should be used for the time request in your CARMA proposal.
+When preparing your CARMA proposal, you must select "Typical" weather for your sensitivity estimate.

 Click to Launch CARMA Sensitivity Calculator from your browser